The Lose Weight Diet Blog

 9. It’s a magazine.

-You know all of those fitness magazines?
-Well, for the most part, they’re crap.
+You know any fitness magazines?
+Well, a lot of them are filled with crap.
 The same goes for the seemingly hundreds of “women’s” magazines that always seem to have a headline on the cover such as “Learn how to drop 10 pounds in time for bikini season” or “10 tips to slim down those thighs.”
-It’s all junk.
+And it’s usually right next to another headline for a cupcake recipe or something similar.
+Funny stuff.

 I mean, at some point it is possible that the information contained in these magazines could be okay.
 However, there is a finite amount of actual useful weight loss information in the world.
 In fact, there probably isn’t even enough to fill one whole magazine, let alone every issue of hundreds of magazines for weeks, months and years.

 What does that mean?
-Well, it means these magazines keep putting out the exact same information over and over again, just slightly reworded.
+Well, it means these magazines tend to put out similar information over and over again, just slightly reworded.

-Avoid seeking weight loss and fitness advice from a source whose only goal is to sell next month’s magazine.
+Avoid seeking weight loss and fitness advice from a source whose #1 goal is to sell next month’s magazine.

 10. It implies that hard work isn’t actually required.